streetmix/streetmix/docs/technical/project.rst

 - `Parcel <https://parceljs.org/>`_, a web application bundler.
 When Streetmix starts, it uses Parcel to bundle all the front end JavaScript and CSS.
 - `Babel <https://babeljs.io/>`_, a compiler which allows us to use modern JavaScript in browsers that do not yet support it.
 - `React <https://reactjs.org/>`_, a front-end user interface framework.
 Most UI is rendered with React.
-- `Redux <https://redux.js.org/>`_, a state management framework that usually works alongside React.
-We maintain most application state in Redux.
+- `Redux <https://redux.js.org/>`_ (with `Redux Toolkit <https://redux-toolkit.js.org/>`_), a state management framework that usually works alongside React.
+We maintain most application state in Redux, using Redux Toolkit to help make it easier to write code for Redux.
 - `SCSS <https://sass-lang.com/>`_, an extension of CSS that allows us to use variables and calculate values.
 - `PostCSS <https://postcss.org/>`_, a CSS processor.
 We primarily use it to autoprefix certain CSS properties.